 I am my own boss.
 I am my own assistant, accountant, designer, chairman, social researcher and media person.
 Saying this out loud (and writing it down and publishing it) has allowed me to realise what a pleasure and a challenge the past two years have been.
-I get to make the final call on every executive decision, and I believe that changing the language we use has the power to change a situation.
+I get to make the final call on every executive and non executive decision.

 I get to make those decisions, I get to spend hours working with colours and patterns and shapes.
 I get to work in my pyjamas.
 I get to stand up for 40 hours straight at a weekend market.

 Understanding the privilege of working for myself means I now have a shit-tonne of self-respect, and respect for all of those small business owners who came before me.